 Other Locations: Lake of Outrage

-Duraludon is probably a strange choice for the snowy route 10, but it is not the last oddball we will see on this route.
-The final route in the game is packed with tough challenges from powerful ice-types to incredibly rare Pokémon that could become a staple for your team immediately.
+Duraludon is probably a strange choice for the snowy Route 10, but it is not the last oddball we will see on this Route.
+The final Route in the game is packed with tough challenges from powerful Ice-types to incredibly rare Pokémon that could become a staple for your team immediately.

-Duraludon is one such Pokémon, with a 1% chance spawning in the overworld.
+Duraludon is one such Pokémon, with a 1% chance of spawning in the overworld.
 This powerful Steel/Dragon-type is arguably one of the strongest Pokémon on Route 10, and well worth a capture if you can find it.
-The Lake of Outrage is also a rare spot as well, with a 2% chance of finding it during a snowstorm.
+The Lake of Outrage is also a rare spot as well, with a 2% chance of encountering it during a snowstorm.

-Rare Pokemon Guide: Route 10x - Stonjourner & Eiscube
+Route 10x - Stonjourner & Eiscube

 Types: Rock (Stonjourner) Ice (Eiscube)